 The Saleae Logic software includes a software protocol analyzer for the CAN protocol.

-The Saleae CAN protocol analyzer support standard and extended CAN identifiers.
+The Saleae CAN protocol analyzer supports standard and extended CAN identifiers.

-Since the Saleae devices only have single ended inputs, and not differential inputs, the ideal way to record a CAN signal is after it has been converted to single ended.
-If your design already includes CAN transceivers, then you might be able to simply attach the probe on the single ended side there.
+Since the Saleae devices only have single-ended inputs and not differential inputs, the ideal way to record a CAN signal is after it has been converted to single-ended.
+If your design already includes CAN transceivers, you might be able to simply attach the probe on the single-ended side.

-If you are unable to convert the CAN bus to single ended, you may still be able to record one side of the CAN pair directly.
-See here for details: Can the logic analyzer be used to record 12V or 24v TTL signals, CAN, RS-232, RS-485, Ethernet, or other non-CMOS signals?
+If you are unable to convert the CAN bus to single-ended, you may still be able to record one side of the CAN pair directly.
+See below.

 Once you have recorded the CAN signal and have added the CAN analyzer, there are three settings to select.

 The first is the CAN channel.
-This just needs to be set to the input channel that you're using to record CAN.
+It just needs to be set to the input channel that you're using to record CAN.

 Second is the bit rate.
 If you already know the bit rate your CAN bus is using, enter it here.
 If not, then there are several easy ways to measure this.
 Since the bit rate is the inverse (reciprocal) of the bit period, you simply need to measure a single bit period in the capture and take its inverse.
 You need to find a single bit by itself to do this, such as the pattern 010 or 101, where the center bit will have edges on each side.
 You can also place a measurement over an entire CAN transaction and turn on the measurement for the narrowest pulse width.